 Finish your week by returning to the capital from where you will take your plane.
 You can take the opportunity to visit what you did not have time to see such as the fabulous archaeological site of Carthage .
 Immerse yourself in the history of Antiquity in what was the capital of the Roman province of Africa.

-Do you have other suggestions for visits to Tunisia?
+Do you have other suggestions for visiting to Tunisia?
 Share them with us in the comments!